Kansas Street Pedestrian Crossing

 The project started in 2014 when the Mid-City Community Parking District selected local firm KTU+A to create the West End Traffic Calming, Walkability and Parking Study.
 After examining accident data and feedback from the community, it was clear that safety improvements to wee needed to create of a more pedestrian friendly environment.
 A crossing at Kansas Street and El Cajon Boulevard was one of the projects that came out of the study that rose to the top of the list.
 Early efforts to establish the crossing were stymied by outdated city crossing standards.

 Tragically, in September of 2016, Mr. Abera Kebede Tura, a leader within San Diego’s Ethiopian community, was hit by a car and died while crossing El Cajon Boulevard as he was leaving Awash Market, a gathering place of San Diego’s Ethiopian community.

 The following February a celebration of Mr. Tura was held.
 Circulate SD joined by Councilmember Chris Ward, the El Cajon Boulevard Business Improvement Association, and friends and family members of Mr. Tura’s to celebrate his life and discuss how future tragedies at the same intersection can be prevented.

-With continued support from the community, business leaders, Circulate SD and Councilmember Ward, the City’s engineers reevaluated the crossing and Mayor Faulconer’s office allocated funding for the project.
+With continued advocacy from The Boulevard/Mid-City Community Parking District, support from the community, business leaders, Circulate SD and Councilmember Ward, the City’s engineers reevaluated the crossing and Mayor Faulconer’s office allocated funding for the project.

-The design will likely take a year, with bid and award taking four months and then construction.
+The final design phase will likely take over a year, with bid and award taking four months and then construction.
 The project is currently with Public Works.
 The details of the CIP project can be found here.